 The impact of electronic commerce on consumer retailing and business-to-business transactions.
-2 Payment systems for electronic commerce.
-2 The role of Internet Technology in facilitating management and coordination of internal and interorganisational business processes.
-2 The challenges posed by electronic business and electronic commerce and management solutions.
-2 Wireless transmission media and devices, cellular network standards and generations, and standards for mobile Web access.
-2 M-commerce in business and m-commerce applications.
-2 Wireless applications in business.
-2 5: INFORMATION TECHNOLOGY 5.1 COMPUTER HARDWARE 1 5.1 COMPUTER HARDWARE The Internet: new information technology 5.1 COMPUTER HARDWARE The Internet: new information technology infrastructure for the Digital Firm.
-1 5.1 COMPUTER HARDWARE The Internet: new information technology infrastructure for the Digital Firm.
-The components of a computer system.
-1 5.1 COMPUTER HARDWARE The Internet: new information technology infrastructure for the Digital Firm.
-The components of a computer system.
-The stages of IT infrastructure evolution.
-The technology drivers of IT infrastructure 1 1 1 5.1 COMPUTER HARDWARE The Internet: new information technology infrastructure for the Digital Firm.
-The components of a computer system.
-The stages of IT infrastructure evolution.
-The technology drivers of IT infrastructure evolution.
-Contemporary computer hardware platform 1 1 1 1
+Payment systems for electronic commerce.
+The role of Internet Technology in facilitating 2 management and coordination of internal and interorganisational business processes.
+The challenges posed by electronic business 2 and electronic commerce and management solutions.
+Wireless transmission media and devices, 2 cellular network standards and generations, and standards for mobile Web access.
+M-commerce in business and m-commerce 2 applications.
+Wireless applications in business.
+2

+5: INFORMATION TECHNOLOGY

+5.1 COMPUTER HARDWARE

+The Internet: new information technology infrastructure for the Digital Firm.
+1 The components of a computer system.
+1 The stages of IT infrastructure evolution.
+1 The technology drivers of IT infrastructure evolution.
+1 Contemporary computer hardware platform trends.
+1 Computer processing, storage, input and output technology.
+1 Types and classifications of computer systems.
+1